dinke/lampix/README.md

 # Lampix
-Docker bootstrap for typical LAMP stack along with Symfony cli installer command
+Docker bootstrap for typical LAMP stack along with Symfony or Laravel frameworks

 ## Requirements
 - Docker